 Jonathan Berman - Conductor

 A fearless advocate of contemporary and new music, with more than 70 premières under his belt, Jonathan is equally well versed in the music of the classical and Romantic periods.
-A recent champion of the works of Franz Schmidt, he is currently midway through recording the complete symphonies with the BBC National Orchestra of Wales which will be released by Accentus Records in time for Schmidt’s 150th anniversary in December 2024.
+A recent champion of the works of Franz Schmidt, he has recently released the complete symphonies with the BBC National Orchestra of Wales on the Accentus Music Label in time for Schmidt’s 150th anniversary in December 2024.
 In 2021, with the release of the First Symphony, Jonathan launched The Franz Schmidt Project, a new online resource to promote Schmidt’s music.
+Read the reviews here.

 On the first day of lockdown in March 2020 and in the wake of mass concert cancellations across the world, Jonathan and his sister launched Stand Together Music which, together with a directory of support available to musicians, promoted conscious streaming of music.
 For 100 days, Stand Together Music published details of every concert that would have taken place in the UK (both classical and non-classical), linking the concerts to daily Spotify playlists that featured the musicians whose concerts had been cancelled.
 In total, Stand Together Music curated 12,149 tracks and over 1000 hours of music created by over 10,000 performers and composers.